halfhorst/Sigrun/README.md

 # Sigrun

 Sigrun is a Discord bot that helps you manage dedicated servers for games, like Valheim or 7 Days to Die.
-It was motivated by money.
-Specifically, I didn't want to pay for an idle server I was maintaining for my friends.
+I built it because I didn't want to pay for idle servers I was maintaining for my friends, but hosting solutions seem pretty good so the benefits of this setup are debatable.
 Sigrun is a 'personal' bot, not a public one you can add to your own guild.
 You need to create a Discord application yourself, for your own server, and run your own instance of the bot on your own AWS account.

 Currently, Sigrun supports **Valheim**, **7 Days to Die**, and contains untested startup scripts for **Palworld**, **Abiotic Factor**, and **Factorio**.
 Adding new games has been very simple.
 It only requires writing a new startup script and defining a small amount of metadata.